Bhagavad Gita Chapter 17 Verse 11 Meaning

 What is the main idea of Bhagavad Gita 17.11?

+This verse carries the weight of lived truth.
 That sacrifice which is offered by men without desire for reward, as enjoined by the ordinance (scripture), with a firm faith that doing so is their duty, is Sattvic or pure.
-This verse emphasizes faith with clarity and purpose.
+In the context of how the three gunas shape faith, diet, worship, and charity,...

 How can I apply Bhagavad Gita 17.11 in daily life?